PolymeshAssociation/Polymesh/contracts/upgradeable-runtime-api/README.md

 upgrades.
 It allows multiple contracts to use upgradable APIs without having to have "admin" support in each contract.

-## TODO

-3. Support custom "Release" version in the tracker.
-Right now the upgrade tracker uses the chain version (spec, tx) to trigger upgrades.
-But with namescaped APIs, the tracker could be use to sync multiple contract upgrades.

 ## Setup.

 1. (Optional) Build and deploy the upgrade tracker contract `./upgrade_tracker/`.
+2. Build and upload (don't deploy) the `./polymesh_ink/` contract for testing upgrades.
-2. Build and deploy the test contract `./example/`.
-Use the contract address from step #1 if used.
+3. Build and deploy the test contract `./example/`.
+Use the code hash from step #2 and the tracker contract address from step #1 if used.
-3. (Optional) Build and upload (don't deploy) the `./polymesh_ink/` contract for testing upgrades.

 ## Usable